Max Greenfield: Career

-Greenfield began pursuing an acting career in 1998 after he graduated from high school.
+Greenfield began pursuing an acting career in 1995 after he graduated from high school.
+He briefly attended college at the University of Wisconsin, but dropped out after earning a 0.67 GPA his freshman year.
 He landed guest appearances on dramas such as Boston Public, Gilmore Girls and The O.C.
 Greenfield scored his first lead role on the short-lived series Modern Men as one of three bachelors who hire a life coach to help them understand women.
 Greenfield had more success in supporting roles on Veronica Mars (reprising the role in the film adaptation in 2014) and Greek.
 In 2007 he landed a recurring role on Ugly Betty.
 He made other guest-starring appearances on the remake of Melrose Place, the short-lived No Ordinary Family, and Castle.

 He created, produced, and starred in the comedy series The Gentlemen's League for the Audience Network in 2010, which followed the real-life fantasy football league he ran with actor Jerry Ferrara.
 Greenfield had his feature film debut in the film Cross Bronx.
 Greenfield had a featured role in When Do We Eat?, as an Internet tycoon who, after losing his fortune, becomes a Hasidic Jew.
 In 2011, Greenfield began playing the role of Schmidt in the sitcom New Girl.
 The role earned him nominations for both a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series and a Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.

-In 2015, Greenfield starred in a series of McDonald's commercials promoting their Sirloin Third Pound Burgers, portraying the Hamburglar.
+In 2015, Greenfield starred in a series of McDonald's commercials promoting their Sirloin Third Pound Burgers.

 In 2018, Greenfield was cast in the lead role of Dave Johnson in the CBS comedy The Neighborhood.
 He took over the role from Josh Lawson, who played the character in the pilot episode.
-On November 8, 2018, it was announced that Greenfield is set to reprise his role as Leo D'Amato in the 8-episode revival series of Veronica Mars.
+On November 8, 2018, it was announced that Greenfield was set to reprise his role as Leo D'Amato in the 8-episode revival series of Veronica Mars.
 In the same year, Greenfield was cast in the recurring role of the Denouement brothers on the third season of the Netflix comedy drama series A Series of Unfortunate Events.